CyR1en/Voxx/Docs/Final.md

 ### Voxx Servers

 This module is where the server for Voxx is actually implemented.
-Since we’ve made is so that the Server is actually event based, at it’s core, the server implementation is actually pretty simple and it can be broken down like the following.
+Since we’ve made is so that the Server is actually event based, at it’s core, the server implementation is pretty simple and it can be broken down like the following.
 ```java
 public class VoxxServer extends Server implements EventBus.Listener {